Delaware • New Jersey • Pennsylvania

 Today, the main focus is to identify appropriate levels of nutrients and the necessary measures to take in order to improve DO levels in the Delaware Estuary.

-Starting in late 2023 or early 2024, the DRBC will be working with the NJDEP, providing monitoring support to collect nutrient data from N.J. tidal tributaries: the Blacks, Crosswicks and Pennsauken creeks.
+In 2024, the DRBC is collaborating with the N.J.
+Department of Environmental Protection (NJDEP) to collect nutrient samples from 4 N.J. tidal tributaries: Blacks and Crosswicks creeks (sampled as one system), Pennsauken Creek, Rancocas Creek and Raccoon Creek.
+This monitoring effort is targeting tributaries with point-source discharges (NPDES permit holders) and known water quality impairment to get a better understanding of numerical nutrient concentrations in these waterways.
 The nutrient grab samples will be collected every other week.
 Sondes will also be deployed to collect DO, temp, pH, SC, turbidity and phycocyanin data.
 This project could go through 2028.

 The DRBC also works with its Water Quality Advisory Committee (WQAC), which includes state and federal agencies and the regulated and environmental communities, to focus on the following nutrient-related initiatives: